Bonjour everyone! Welcome to the third episode of a little series that we’ve had going on in the last couple of weeks, called Members’ Stories.

-As we’ve covered in this section, it can be tricky to offer the free US shipping guarantee for orders over $35: how much should you add to your individual prices so you don’t charge an unnecessarily high shipping cost on individual items while not having to pay the shipping over $35 from your own pocket?
+As we’ve covered in this section, it can be tricky to offer the free shipping guarantee for orders over $35 to US buyers: how much should you add to your individual prices so you don’t charge an unnecessarily high shipping cost on individual items while not having to pay the shipping over $35 from your own pocket?

 When you turn on the guarantee Etsy let’s you bulk edit your prices for items over $35 – but nothing for items under $35 yet.